High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Extraction of the cross section

 \subsection{Extracting the Reduced Cross Section $\sigma_{R}$}

 Figure~\ref{fig:kinb_all_ldp} shows the individual contributions to the $\Delta P$ spectra for the left and right arms.
-After subtracting the endcap and background contributions, we integrate the counts in a $\Delta P$ window around the elastic peak, making it as small as possible while keeping essentially all of the elastic events.
-The $\Delta P$ window was also chosen to minimize the $\varepsilon$ dependence of the dummy and pions subtraction and the elastic acceptance correction.
-The $\Delta P$ windows used in the analysis yield a high acceptance ($>$95\%) for the left arm, but only $\sim$85\% for the right arm.
+After subtracting the endcap and background contributions, we integrate the counts in a narrow $\Delta P$ window around the elastic peak.
+The $\Delta P$ window was also chosen to minimize size and $\varepsilon$ dependence of the dummy and pions subtraction while maintaining a high acceptance of elastic protons.
+These cuts remove much of the elastic tail, which is accounted for in the simulation of the experiment, but if they are too restrictive, they will begin to remove events in the gaussian-like part of the peak, making the result more sensitive to the agreement between the resolution in the experiment and in the simulation.
+The $\Delta P$ windows used in the analysis yield a high acceptance ($>$95\%) for the main peak at all left arm settings, but roughly 85\% for the right arm.

 Table~\ref{kinematics} lists the $\Delta P$ window used for all settings.
 Table~\ref{sigma_R_data} shows the extracted reduced cross sections and their uncertainties for all kinematic settings.
-The statistical uncertainty in $\sigma_{R}$ includes the statistical uncertainty from all of the yields in $N_{\mbox{Elastic-Data}} = (N_{\mbox{LH}_2} - N_{\mbox{dummy}} - N_{\gamma p \to \pi^{0} p} - N_{\gamma p \to \gamma p})$, as well as statistical uncertainty in the extracted dummy normalization factor.
+The statistical uncertainty in $\sigma_{R}$ includes the statistical uncertainty from all of the yields in $N_{\mbox{Elastic-Data}} = (N_{\mbox{LH}_2} - N_{\mbox{dummy}} - N_{\gamma p \to \pi^{0} p} - N_{\gamma p \to \gamma p})$, as well as the statistical uncertainty in the extracted dummy normalization factor.
 In addition to removing non-elastic scattering events, the $\Delta P$ cut yields a loss of elastic events in the radiative tail.
 For all kinematics, about 1\% of the total elastic events are in the non-Gaussian tails of the elastic peak but outside of the $\Delta P$ window.
-While we match the non-Gaussian tails to a clean proton using the coincidence runs, this may not be a perfect reproduction of the resolution for all settings, and we assign a 50\% uncertainty to these events, yielding a 0.5\% scale uncertainty for both spectrometers.
+While we match the non-Gaussian tails to a clean proton sample using the coincidence runs, this may not be a perfect reproduction of the resolution for all settings, and we assign a 50\% uncertainty to these events, yielding a 0.5\% scale uncertainty for both spectrometers.